 It’s no secret: IT organizations run applications in a variety of deployment environments.
 The industry calls this “hybrid computing,” which implies an efficiently-run, tidy environment.
-Hybrid computing sounds so…neat.
-Planned.
-Strategic.
+Hybrid computing sounds so…neat, planned, and strategic.

 So for most IT organizations, hybrid computing has ended up meaning an uncoordinated collection of inconsistent application deployment environments.

-Last week, however, Microsoft released Azure Stack, which delivers a very different vision of hybrid computing -- one that provides IT organizations the flexibility of deployment environment choice, the rich functionality of public cloud environments, without the tradeoff of multi-environment complexity.
+However, Microsoft released Azure Stack, which delivers a very different vision of hybrid computing - one that provides IT organizations the flexibility of deployment environment choice, the rich functionality of public cloud environments, without the tradeoff of multi-environment complexity.

 This means that IT organizations can install a compatible version of Azure in their own data center.
 Microsoft describes this as “The Azure Resource Manager enables the same application model, self-service portal, and APIs.”

 The Resource Manager is the control plane software that users interact with to manage Azure software and coordinate Azure services.
 In fact, I was told by one senior Microsoft executive that the on-premises Resource Manager is the exact same code that Microsoft itself uses to manage the public Azure cloud.

 Moreover, Visual Studio, Microsoft’s developer tool, enables software engineers to write codes that can be deployed into the on-premises or public Azure environments.